New & Used Chrysler 200: In Depth

 The new Chrysler 200

 Today's Chrysler 200 faces tough competition from ever-more-competent mid-size sedans offered by the rest of the major players.
 In many ways, the new 200 is really the car that Chrysler should have had years ago in such a critical segment.
 While the new Chrysler 200 isn't perfect, it will suit style-conscious buyers who value comfort and features--and it offers optional all-wheel drive, found elsewhere only on the Ford Fusion (as an option) and Subaru Legacy (as standard equipment).

 The new 200 has a very refined grille and front-end appearance, an elongated roofline, and a nicely tapered tail.
-The interior's design is along the same lines as the attractive cabins in the Jeep Cherokee and Dodge Durango: it's swathed in top-grade materials, and sports an innovative center-console design that includes a pass-through storage area beneath, as well as sliding cupholders and versatile cubbies.
+The interior's design is along the same lines as the attractive cabins in the Jeep Cherokee and Dodge Durango: on plush models it's swathed in top-grade materials, and sports an innovative center-console design that includes a pass-through storage area beneath, as well as sliding cupholders and versatile cubbies.

-There are two engines available in the latest 200, a four-cylinder and a six-cylinder, with front-drive standard with both and all-wheel drive available with the V-6.
+There are two engines available in the latest 200, a four-cylinder and a six-cylinder, with front-drive being the standard configuration and all-wheel drive available with the V-6.
 The 2.4-liter four makes 184 hp and is refined but not terribly perky.
-The optional V-6's 295-hp rating is enough to easily break traction on front-wheel-drive versions.
+The optional 295-hp V-6's 262-lb-ft torque rating is enough to easily break traction on front-wheel-drive versions.
 The 200's platform is an extended version of that underpinning the Dodge Dart; handling is similarly underwhelming but at least predictable.
 The 200 lies somewhere between the comfortable players like Altima and the sportier Ford Fusion—it's pleasant enough but not an exciting car to wheel.

 Where the 200 falls short of the mid-size standard is in rear-seat space.
 The front seats are roomy enough, with a low driving position, but in back the low roofline makes entry and exit a little difficult for anyone but small kids.